Axis is planning to introduce signing of ACAP applications as default and remove root-privileged access in future AXIS OS releases.

 VAPIX/Web interface

 User privileges over VAPIX will go unchanged since any admin account will be able to perform all configuration-related tasks as of today.
 It is recommended to create dedicated admin-accounts or operator/viewer accounts and avoid using the current root account as outlined in the AXIS OS Hardening Guide.
+All features will still be accessible and configurable through the web interface of the device.

 SSH